-What’s the EUR 60 per stay?
+What’s the EUR 120 per stay?
 Think of it as your pocket money.
 Embassies need to be assured that you can afford the trip.
-Some embassies require EUR 45 per day, some EUR50, some E55.
+The French Embassy requires at least EUR120 per day if accommodations are not yet settled.
+But if accommodations are booked, some embassies require EUR 45 per day, some EUR50, some E55.
 To be on the safe side, use EUR60 per day.

 Let’s use this as example.
 Let’s assume that your roundtrip flight costs EUR1000 and your total hotel stay costs EUR1200 and you’re staying in Europe for 10 days.
 That’s EUR60 X 10 days = EUR 600.

 EUR 2800 – TOTAL

 Of course, that can’t be the only amount in your account.
 You should have WAY MORE than that.
 You have to convince the embassy that you can still live comfortably even when you return to the Philippines after the trip.